Physiotherapy for spinal cord injury rehabilitation focuses on optimizing mobility through exercise.

 Gait training is a type of activity-based therapy that focuses on walking recovery.

-Through the use of supporting equipment like walkers, crutches, parallel bars, and braces, patients can gradually learn to shift their weight and balance themselves.
+Through the use of walkers, parallel bars, and weight-bearing treadmills, SCI patients can practice shifting their weight and maintaining balance.

 Gait training may also include getting into a pool.
-The buoyancy of the water will help reduce the pressure of weight bearing down on your bones, joints, and muscles.
-This will allow you to focus on perfecting technique.
+The buoyancy of the water will help reduce tension on the joints so that patients can focus on perfecting their form.

-The Benefits of Physiotherapy for Spinal Cord Injury
+Physiotherapy for Spinal Cord Injury Rehabilitation: Key Points